juliajmg/phd_project/PITCHME.md

 ## Vicsek model

-- Model of self-propelled particles (SPP)
+- Model of self-propelled particles (SPP).

-- Vicsek et al. (1995)
+- Vicsek et al. (1995).

-- Integrates natural perturbations in particles' direction of motion.
+- Integrates natural perturbations in the direction of motion.